When Lanczos Iterations Generate Symmetric Quadrature Nodes?: Symmetric Ritz values in the Lanczos iterations

 This rearrangement follows the well-known red-black ordering \cite[p.
 211]{HY81} \cite[p.
 123]{S03}, where either $n_1 = n_2$ or $n_1 = n_2 + 1$.
-According to \cref{coro:B96}, if the conditions specified in \cref{Thm:main} are satisfied, the Jacobi matrix $T_{m}$ yielded by the $m$-step Lanczos iteration will possess a symmetric eigenvalue distribution, signifying that the $m$ Ritz values exhibit symmetry about $\bar{\lambda}$.
-Furthermore, owing to the equivalence of the pairs of first entries in the eigenvectors corresponding to the symmetric eigenvalues (as demonstrated in \cref{thm:m=n}, which also applies to \cref{Thm:B96} and \cref{coro:B96}), one can ascertain symmetrically equal quadrature weights for such Gaussian quadrature rules.
-The proof of \cref{Thm:main} is thereby concluded.
+According to Theorem \ref{thm:m=n}, if the conditions specified in Theorem \ref{Thm:main} are satisfied, the Jacobi matrix $T_{m}$ yielded by the $m$-step Lanczos iteration will possess a symmetric eigenvalue distribution.
+Namely, the $m$ Ritz values exhibit symmetry about $\bar{\lambda}$.
+Furthermore, based on the equivalence of the pairs of first entries in the eigenvectors corresponding to the symmetric eigenvalues (as demonstrated in Theorem \ref{thm:m=n}), symmetrically equal quadrature weights are guaranteed for such Gaussian quadrature rules.
+The proof of Theorem \ref{Thm:main} is thereby concluded. \end{proof}